FrobtheBuilder/ioquake3-docker/readme.md

 # What do???

-Put your retail Quake 3 Arena `pak0.pk3` in `base/baseq3` and the patches from [https://ioquake3.org/extras/patch-data/](https://ioquake3.org/extras/patch-data/) in `base/baseq3` and `base/missionpack`.
+Put your retail Quake III Arena `pak0.pk3` in `base/baseq3` and the patches from [https://ioquake3.org/extras/patch-data/](https://ioquake3.org/extras/patch-data/) in `base/baseq3` and `base/missionpack`.

 The structure should look like this: